Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/interviewprep1.md

 * **Functional:** Tests features (login, payment).
 * **Non-Functional:** Tests performance, security, usability, scalability.

-Perfect — you’ve already covered some of the **most common beginner QA questions** 👌.
-I’ll now add **15+ more beginner-friendly QA questions and answers** that often show up in interviews or training sessions:

----

 **11. What is Unit Testing?**
 Unit testing involves testing **individual modules or components** of the software to ensure they work correctly in isolation.

----

 **12. What is Integration Testing?**
 Integration testing verifies that **different modules or components work together** as expected.

----

 **13. What is System Testing?**
 System testing checks the **entire application as a whole** to ensure it meets requirements.

----

 **14. What is User Acceptance Testing (UAT)?**
 UAT is performed by **end-users or clients** to confirm that the system meets their needs and is ready for release.

----

 **15. What is Exploratory Testing?**
 Exploratory testing is an **informal, simultaneous learning and testing** approach where testers explore the system without predefined test cases.

----

 **16. What is Ad-hoc Testing?**
 Ad-hoc testing is **unplanned testing** without documentation, often used to quickly find defects.